 There are both for-profit and nonprofit resources to help you craft your business plan.
 Below are some options to explore including articles, websites, and books.
 Note that this list is based on research and review only and is not a list of endorsed products or services.
 Before you download, purchase, or commit to a service or product, always investigate the company and its services carefully to decide if they are right for you.

 You can find free resources on how to develop business and strategic plans on the websites of both for-profit companies and nonprofit resource centers.
-Many of the resources below include downloadable templates you can use as models for your business plan.
+Many of the resources below include downloadable templates that you can use as a framework to develop your business plan.